FHSU's new student center has many donors

 Adjacent to the Kelly Center on the third floor of the facility is a reception area, named by Fort Hays State supporters Preston and Judy Caprez.
 Preston has three degrees from FHSU.
 Judy is a retired FHSU professor who spent 23 years with the Department of Social Work, the last several as director before her retirement.
 Their children, Dr. Cassanda Caprez Davis and Dr. Adam Caprez, are both FHSU graduates.

-Linn added that "Fort Hays State University has long been known as an innovator in student success.
-Our students need a center like this - it’s a further commitment that we want to see them cross the stage at commencement."

-Donors have the unique opportunity to join Fort Hays State in empowering each student to attain their degree.
-A wide variety of naming options are available throughout the facility – first come, first served.
+Other alumni and donors who have already named a space within FHSU’s new Fischli-Wills Center for Student Success are: Jill and Mike Arensdorf; Griffin Family (Kellen and Quillen Griffin, Stan and Neva Griffin, Thayne and Kristen Griffin, Mark and Patricia Griffin); Dennis and Melanie King; and Taylor and Luke.

 To learn more, visit https://foundation.fhsu.edu/impact/campus-updates or contact Mary Hammond with the FHSU Foundation at 785-628-5620 or mshammond2@fhsu.edu.

-All gifts to FHSU, including those to name a space in the center, contribute to FHSU’s current Journey campaign.
-We hope others will be a part of the journey and consider contributing to this unique facility.
-Other alumni and donors who have already named a space within FHSU’s new Fischli-Wills Center for Student Success are: Jill and Mike Arensdorf; Griffin Family (Kellen and Quillen Griffin, Stan and Neva Griffin, Thayne and Kristen Griffin, Mark and Patricia Griffin); Dennis and Melanie King; and Taylor and Luke